paperbenni/One-Dark-Ubuntu/README.md

 ```bash
 $sudo apt install unity-tweak-tool
 ```
-if you havan't installed it allready and navigate to: Theme --> One Dark
+if you havan't installed it allready and navigate to: Theme > One Dark

-#Booom!
+# Booom!
 There you have it!